 The Appalachian Plateau Province areas consist of nearly horizontal shales, sandstones and coals.
-The aquifers may be porous or slightly fractured.
-The estimated land area (approximately 288 acres) that contributes water to the wells is depicted in the attached map (Figure 1) as the Source Water Protection Area (SWPA).
-The WVDHHR used an interim 2,000 feet fixed radius delineation.
-This is generally based on water use for a five year period with consideration given to influencing hydrogeologic factors.
+The aquifers may be porous, slightly fractured, or contain extensive voids due to mineral (coal) extraction.
+The estimated land area (approximately 2,253 acres) that may contribute water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).